Pretty handwriting is not the ultimate. If you don’t have pretty handwriting – relax. It may just be a sign of individuality.

 The writer is a young girl who is rather self-conscious and wants to create a good impression.

 Her handwriting is purely decorative and reveals very little individuality or depth of personality.
-She is more concerned with her outward appearance rather than with communicating any meaningful information.
+She is more concerned with the design of her beautiful handwriting rather than with communicating any meaningful information.

 Of course there is nothing wrong with that.